rpatel1095/Projects/README.md

 # Projects
-Personal Coding Projects for learning and pleasure!
+Personal coding projects for learning and pleasure!

+Java projects to be added later